In 2015, we published Food insecurity in Birmingham — a city level response? based on a consultative project we’d run over the previous few months.

 The core principles and their relevance to a National Food Strategy?

-The first has direct relevance, .
-Food is a public good as well as a human right.
-That is why we’re saying governmental responsibility to ensure food security should be core to the National Food Strategy.
+The first has direct relevance.
+Food is widely considered a public good as well as a human right.
+Hence we are stating that governmental responsibility to ensure food security should be core to the National Food Strategy.

-(note: On pp15-16 of the 2015 Report, we put forward means to generate/test reciprocation, fairness and equality in non-monetised food exchanges).
+note: On pp15-16 of the 2015 Report, we put forward means to generate/test reciprocation, fairness and equality in non-monetised food exchanges.
+They are outlined, too, in a later blogpost in this series: #17: The price of plums and other social exchanges.

 The third, about hospitality and eating being social glue: A difficult one for a national food strategy other than being a mere statement.
 Hospitality and the eating of meals is, by its very nature, not a national activity but a local, hyperlocal or household affair.